Jahja Ling, Music Director

-Mr. Ling holds one of the longest continuous relationships with one of the world's greatest orchestras, The Cleveland Orchestra for 32 seasons and remains one of the most beloved and respected conductors by the Orchestra and Cleveland community.
-In the 2014-15 season, he continued to celebrate his 30th anniversary with that esteemed ensemble with performances at Severance Hall, the Blossom Music Festival and Palm Beach, Florida.
-On the invitation of Christoph von Dohnanyi, who has been the most important mentor to him, he first served as Associate Conductor in the 1984-85 season, and then as Resident Conductor for 17 years from 1985-2002 and as Blossom Festival Director for six seasons (2000-05).
-During his tenure with the Orchestra, he conducted over 450 concerts and 600 works, including many world premieres.
-Among his distinguished services as Resident Conductor, Mr. Ling led the orchestra’s annual concert in downtown Cleveland, heard by more than 1.5 million people.
-His telecast of A Concert in Tribute and Remembrance with the Orchestra for 9/11/2011 received an Emmy® Award.
+Mr. Ling holds one of the longest continuous relationships with one of the world’s greatest orchestras, The Cleveland Orchestra for 32 seasons and remains one of the most beloved and respected conductors by the Orchestra and Cleveland community.
+In the 2014-15 season, he continued to celebrate his 30th anniversary with that esteemed ensemble with performances at Severance Hall, the Blossom Festival and Palm Beach, Florida.
+On the invitation of Christoph von Dohnanyi, who has been the most important mentor to him, he first served as Associate Conductor in the 1984-85 season, and then as Resident Conductor for 17 years from 1985-2002; he served as Blossom Festival Director for six seasons (2000-2005) and has returned as guest conductor annually.
+His telecast of A Concert in Tribute and Remembrance with the Orchestra for 9/11/2001 received an Emmy® Award.
 The U.S. House of Representatives presented a Congressional Record of his outstanding achievements in the U.S. Capitol in September 2006.
 Mr. Ling has also served as Music Director of The Florida Orchestra (1988-2003), Artistic Director of the Taiwan Philharmonic/NSO (1998-2001) and Assistant and Associate Conductor of the San Francisco Symphony.
-Deeply committed to education, Mr. Ling served as founding Music Director of the Cleveland Orchestra Youth Orchestra (1986-93) and the San Francisco Symphony Youth Orchestra (1981-84) and has conducted the orchestras of Cleveland Institute of Music, Colburn, Curtis Institute, Juilliard, Yale, and the Aspen Music Festival.
+Deeply committed to education, Mr. Ling served as founding Music Director of the Cleveland Orchestra Youth Orchestra (1986-1993) and the San Francisco Symphony Youth Orchestra (1981-84) and has conducted the orchestras of Cleveland Institute of Music, Colburn, Curtis Institute, Juilliard, Yale, and the Aspen Music Festival.
 Mr. Ling also served as the Director of Tanglewood/BU Young Artists Orchestra during 1983 and 1984 season at Tanglewood Music Center.

 Mr. Ling is acclaimed not only for his interpretation of the standard repertoire, but also for the breadth of contemporary music included in his programs.
 Among the world premieres he has conducted are works by William Bolcom, Paul Chihara, Gordon Chin, Daniel Kellogg, George Perle, Bright Sheng, Alvin Singleton, Augusta Read Thomas, Michael Torke, Mark Anthony Turnage and Ellen Taaffe Zwilich, with orchestras including The Cleveland Orchestra, Detroit Symphony, The Florida Orchestra, New York Philharmonic and San Diego Symphony.